pivotal/docs-tap/scc/delivery-with-flux.hbs.md

 # Use Gitops Delivery with FluxCD (alpha)

-This topic explains how to deliver Carvel `Packages`, created by the Carvel Package Supply Chains, from a GitOps repository to one or more run clusters using FluxCD.
+This topic explains how you can deliver Carvel `Packages`, created by the Carvel Package Supply Chains, from a GitOps repository to one or more run clusters using FluxCD and Supply Chain Choreographer.

 ## Prerequisites